Contents

 Isidre Puig Boada

-His works El temple de la Sagrada Família (1929), L'església de la Colònia Güell (1976) and Gaudí's thoughts (1981), also serves as a great insight into Gaudí's political and social thoughts.
+Born in 1890, Isidre Puig Boada first met Gaudi in 1914 while he was still a student.
+In 1950, Boada was appointed director of this construction.
+He continued in this role until 1974.
+His works El temple de la Sagrada Família (1929), L'església de la Colònia Güell (1976) and Gaudí's thoughts (1981), also serve as a great insight into Gaudí's political and social thoughts.

 Sagrada Familia Architecture